Video capsule endoscopy with CapsoCam®

 The capsule travels through your gut and is passed in your poo.
 We give you a special kit and instructions on how to retrieve the capsule.

 The alternatives are an advanced endoscopic procedure which is invasive and difficult to perform.

 Preparing for your VCE

-For the VCE to work, it is important that your large bowel is empty.
+For the VCE to work, it is important that your bowel is empty.
 To empty your bowel, you will need to change your diet and take medicine that speeds up your bowel movement (laxative).